 The 25 Most Inspiring Olympic Moments of All Time

 Blood, sweat, and tears doesn't even come close.
 At the Olympic Games, everything's on the line — making each and every triumph that much bigger, bolder, and at times, breathtaking.
-With just one day until the 2012 Summer Games in London begin, The Greatist Team looks back at the most incredible, awe-inspiring Olympic moments of all time.
-Here are our top 25 picks.
+As the events come to a close Sochi, we're looking back at the 25 most incredible, awe-inspiring Olympic moments of all time.

 25. Hermann Maier